 - There can be limitations on certain fringe benefits for major shareholders

-Owners & Employees
+Owners & employees

 - Owners’ self employment taxes do not apply to salaries they are paid by the corporation